 Favorite part of Meteorology: Clouds!

-First offshore sailing trip: Researching ocean plastics in the "Pacific garbage patch" from Honolulu to San Francisco on a tall ship - via Sea Education Association
+First offshore sailing trip: Researching ocean plastics in the "Pacific Garbage Patch" sailing on a tall ship from Honolulu to San Francisco with Sea Education Association

 University of Miami Rosenstiel School of Marine and Atmospheric Science (RSMAS)

-Most interesting place to work: Forecasting on a natural gas pipe-lay barge offshore Tierra del Fuego, Argentina
+Most interesting place to work: Forecasting on a pipe-lay barge offshore Tierra del Fuego, Argentina - right near Cape Horn!

 Non-Sailing Hobbies: Practicing & teaching yoga, concert-going, traveling, and outdoor pursuits